codeceptjs/CodeceptJS/docs/pageobjects.md

 }
 ```

-> ℹ Instead of `I` you should use `this` in current context.
+> ℹ Instead of `I` you should use `this` in the current context.

 ## PageObject

-In case an application has different pages (login, admin, etc) you should use a page object.
+If an application has different pages (login, admin, etc) you should use a page object.
-CodeceptJS can generate a template for it with the command:
+CodeceptJS can generate a template for it with the following command:

 ```sh
 npx codeceptjs gpo
 ```

-This will create a sample template for a page object and include it into `codecept.json` config.
+This will create a sample template for a page object and include it in the `codecept.json` config file.

 ```js
 const { I, otherPage } = inject();